-Professor David Blankfein-Tabachnick joined the tenure system faculty of the College of Law in the fall 2014.
-His scholarly interests include intellectual property, private law, taxation and criminal law.
-His research addresses questions of taxation and its relationship to the private law with particular attention to the boundaries among basic liberties, private law rules and distributive values.
-His internationally recognized work appears in highly selective law reviews and peer edited journals including the California Law Review, the Virginia Law Review, the Cambridge University Press journal, Social Philosophy and Policy and is forthcoming in the Michigan Law Review.
+Professor David Blankfein-Tabachnick is a scholar of taxation, tax policy and the private law.
+His foundational work on contract, intellectual property, property, taxation and tort appears in selective law reviews and peer edited journals including California Law Review, George Washington Law Review, Michigan Law Review, Virginia Law Review and the Cambridge University Press journal, Social Philosophy and Policy.
+His distributive account of the private law has been the subject of scholarly engagement in leading law reviews and peer reviewed journals.
 His articles have been reprinted in Cambridge University Press volumes on taxation and the freedom of association and his work on tort law has been reprinted in Rawls and Law, a collection of articles by acclaimed legal scholars.

-Professor Blankfein-Tabachnick has been a visiting scholar at the Yale Law School and a visiting faculty member at Penn State Law.
-He is an affiliated transnational professor at the Peking University School of Transnational Law where he is a member of the founding faculty.
+Professor Blankfein-Tabachnick joined the Law College's tenure system faculty in the fall of 2014 and is a member of the Intellectual Property, Information & Communications Law Program faculty.
+He has been a visiting scholar at the Yale Law School, a visiting faculty member at Penn State Law, Washington University in St. Louis, School of Law and is an affiliated transnational professor at the Peking University School of Transnational Law where he is a member of the founding faculty.

-He has broad teaching experience including courses on bankruptcy, contracts, criminal law, federal income tax, intellectual property, legal and political theory, property, remedies, tax policy, torts and trusts & estates.
+His teaching experience includes courses on bankruptcy, copyright, contracts, criminal law, federal income tax, intellectual property, legal and political theory, property, remedies, tax policy, torts and trusts and estates.
 An accomplished classroom teacher, he is the recipient of a university-wide teaching award from the University of Virginia.

 Professor Blankfein-Tabachnick holds a Ph.D. in legal and political philosophy from the University of Virginia and a degree in law from Yale.